This guide has been created to assist CCSSAs in the performance of audits. Any concerns or questions may be directed to info@cryptoconsortium.org.

 When identifying items using random selection the CCSSA should make use of a randomized sampling technique such as the following:

-The CCSSA is responsible for ensuring all data related to the audit is transmitted and stored in a secure manner for the duration of the CoC and as legally required in the jurisdiction of the audit.
-In the event that an entity will not allow evidence storage outside of the entity’s environment, the CCSSA should record the meta-data of the documentation reviewed such as file name, location of file within assessed entities environment, version number of documentation, summary of document content, etc. In this case, the entity must give access to this documentation to the CCSSA-PR.
+The CCSSA is responsible for ensuring all data related to the audit is transmitted and stored in a secure manner for the duration of the Certificate of Compliance and as legally required in the jurisdiction of the audit.
+In the event that an entity will not allow evidence storage outside of the entity’s environment, the CCSSA should record the meta-data of the documentation reviewed such as file name, location of file within assessed entities environment, version number of documentation, summary of document content, etc.

 The CCSSA is also responsible for ensuring all data protection requirements (General Data Protection Regulation (GDPR) or equivalent) are met for the jurisdiction the audit is being performed in.